johnsonjh/dps8m-proxy/README.md

-  * If the proxy fails to create log directories or files, a warning will be displayed on the console and the session and/or console logging feature *may*—but is not guaranteed—to be disabled.
+  * If the proxy fails to create log directories or files, a warning will be displayed on the console and the session and/or console logging feature *may* be (but is not guaranteed to be) disabled.
     In a future version, this behavior will be configurable (*e.g.,* allow to either immediately or gracefully exit on logging failure).

 * All incoming SSH users are connected to the default TELNET target, unless their supplied SSH username matches an alternate target